backdrop-contrib/simplenews/README.md

 Don't use cron:
   * Uncheck the 'Use cron to send newsletters' checkbox.

 All newsletters will be sent immediately when saving the node.
 If not all emails can be sent within the available php execution time, the remainder will be sent by cron.
-Therefore ALWAYS enable cron.
+Therefore, ALWAYS enable cron.

 These settings are found on the Newsletter Settings page under 'Send mail' options at Administer > Configuration > Web Services > Newsletters > Settings > Send mail.

 3. (UN)SUBSCRIBE CONFIRMATION

-By default the unsubscribe link will direct the user to a confirmation page.
+By default, the unsubscribe link will direct the user to a confirmation page.
 Upon confirmation the user is directed to the home page, where a message will be displayed.
 On the Simplenews subscription admin page you can specify an alternative destination page: Configuration > Web Services > Newsletters > edit newsletter category > Subscription settings

 To skip the confirmation page you can add parameters to the subscription URL.
   Example: [simplenews-subscribe-url]/ok